elshadaghazade/Google_Email_Searcher/README.md

-GoogleEmailSearcher is a PHP class to access google mailboxes by POP3/IMAP/NNTP using PHP's native IMAP extension and search emails.
+GoogleEmailSearcher is a PHP class to access google mailboxes by POP3/IMAP/NNTP using PHP's native IMAP extension and searchs messages by your own criteria.

 ### Features